UnbloktTechnology/nexeraid-examples/v2/python-js/README.md

-Compilot widget integration example : Python Backend and javascript frontend in regular mode.
+ComPilot widget integration example : Python Backend and javascript frontend in regular mode.
 ===========================================================

-This example demonstrates how to build a Python backend API and a JavaScript frontend for the Compilot Widget in regular mode, which can be applied to KYC (Know Your Customer) and KYB (Know Your Business) processes.
+This example demonstrates how to build a Python backend API and a JavaScript frontend for the ComPilot Widget in regular mode, which can be applied to KYC (Know Your Customer) and KYB (Know Your Business) processes.
 In this implementation, no SDK is used.
 Instead, we used the OpenAPI generator (https://github.com/openapi-generators/openapi-python-client) to generate the identity-api-client codegen folder.

 The regular mode backend example requires a customer ID as an environment variable to illustrate the integration.
 However, in a real-world scenario, a unique customer ID should be passed as a parameter when initiating KYC/KYB verification.